GovernorFancyPants/desolaterunner/_drafts/race-reports/2016-09-11-race-report-ccc-2016.md

 Not long after Champex there's a fork in the road.
 I follow the runners ahead of me but have this nagging feeling we're going the wrong way.
 I'm not sure why I have this feeling but after a little while I notice the lack of reflective markers and start to get nervous, the course has been rather well marked up to here.
 I check the map on my watch and I notice we are slightly off the track but not by much so I ask a guy running next to me if he knows if this is the right way, he answers "yes" in a french accent.
 I ask him if he's sure because I'm not, "I'm sure, this is the right way" he says and I believe him, partly due to the french accent and partly due to my state of mind at this point.
 We continue on for a while and the road starts to get steeper and steeper and I start to worry again, still no markers.
 After a while I see a group of runners ahead standing still and when I reach them I realize they're talking about if this is the right way or not and they've come to the conclusion it is not.
 The backlash is huge, instead of going downhill we've done the opposite.
 In my frustration I start to run back in a furious pace, passing a lot of runners.
 How could I be so stupid, always go with your gut feeling.
 Back at the fork in the road, just a bit further on the other road there are plenty of markers and here's the kicker, instead of going up, this way is downhill and easy terrain, I've lost a lot of time.

 ![Peak](/images/IMG_1378-1.jpg)

+> "I know I have to get to where they are and even further after that but it seems impossible right now"

 **Trail of lights**